neoslab/tutorials/mastering-ssrf-a-wide-approach-on-server-side-request-forgery/readme.md

-> Server Side Request Forgery also called SSRF, are web vulnerabilities that allow files to be read on the local server.
-They should not be confused with CSRF's (Cross-Site Request Forgery), which are intended to execute a request without the knowledge of another user.
-One of the big advantages of SSRF is the ability to bypass firewalls.
+## Introduction

+In the realm of cybersecurity, understanding vulnerabilities and how to exploit them is crucial.
+This article delves into the intricacies of Server Side Request Forgery (SSRF), a vulnerability that can be exploited to make a server perform requests on behalf of an attacker.

 Indeed, the actions being done on the server-side, it is possible to query services that are only available locally such as: